Boogiepop Returns: VS Imaginator Part 1: Characters

 A middle-school student, Anou is confused by the feelings he has towards Taniguchi Masaki, and so vents his frustrations on him instead.

 A girl who jumped off the roof of Shinyo Academy a year ago, but was Boogiepop somehow involved with this incident?

 A middle-school student with a bad reputation (said in the novel to be a slut) and having a strange manner with people, she is actually a synthetic human known as Camille, working under Spooky E in the search for Boogiepop under the Towa Organization.

 A synthetic human from the Towa Organisation, Spooky Electric is searching for Boogiepop.

 A middle-school student, and the stepbrother of Kirima Nagi, Taniguchi is in love with Orihata Aya.

+Anime

+Episodes 4 to 9 of Boogiepop and Others adapt the two part novel in an abridged form with a present-day setting.

 Allusions/references to other works

 Kadono regularly references Western music – especially rock – in the Boogiepop series.
 This is mostly in the chapter titles, but also in the names of characters.
 The two Towa Agents in this novel, Orihata and Spooky E, are references to two personalities Prince claims to have: Camille, who is his good side, and Spooky Electric, who is his bad side.
 The novel begins with a direct reference to Salome, a ballet by Akira Ifukube, where Minahoshi whistles a tune from it.
 The novel contains two distinct plots, each being references to songs by Prince: If I Was Your Girlfriend was a single from the album Sign "O" the Times, while Sometimes it Snows in April was a single released in 1986.

 When Asukai Jin thinks about his powers, he is reminded of a line in The Little Prince, by Antoine de Saint-Exupéry.